james-stevens/handshake-bridge/README.md

 - Sign them with your own set of keys (KSK & ZSK)
 - Provide an AXFR/IXFR Service & Resolver Service of the merged, signed ROOT zone

-You can then tell any DNSSEC aware DNS software to trust your own KSK (by giving it the public key), use this ROOT service / resolver and all the ICANN & Handshake data will correctly validate.
+You can then tell any DNSSEC aware DNS software to trust your own KSK (by giving it the public key or DS record(s)), use this ROOT service / resolver, and all the ICANN & Handshake data will correctly validate.

 You can do this by either using the resolver service directly, or by running a DNSSEC-aware stubb resolver on your desktop which has been told to trust your own KSK's Public Key.
+The `systemd` stub resolver supports this.

 To use this project, you **must** apply the `hsd` `dumpzone` patch included as `diffs/dumpzone.diff`